Liouville number: Uncountability

 3.14(3 zeros)1(17 zeros)5(95 zeros)9(599 zeros)2(4319 zeros)6...

 where the digits are zero except in positions n! where the digit equals the nth digit following the decimal point in the decimal expansion of π.

 As shown in the section on the existence of Liouville numbers, this number, as well as any other non-terminating decimal with its non-zero digits similarly situated, satisfies the definition of a Liouville number.
-Since the set of all sequences of non-null digits has the cardinality of the continuum, the same thing occurs with the set of all Liouville numbers.
+Since the set of all sequences of non-null digits has the cardinality of the continuum, the same is true of the set of all Liouville numbers.

 Moreover, the Liouville numbers form a dense subset of the set of real numbers.

 Liouville numbers and measure

 From the point of view of measure theory, the set of all Liouville numbers $L$ is small.
 More precisely, its Lebesgue measure, $\lambda(L)$, is zero.
 The proof given follows some ideas by John C. Oxtoby.

 For positive integers $n>2$ and $q\geq2$ set: